-It’s July, and the pools have been open at our apartments for a couple of weeks.
-It pleases us to say that: The pools are officially open!
-The pool is a wonderful place for the entire family to meet new friends, have fun, swim for exercise or refresh in the cool water.
-During our pool hours, a certified Red Cross lifeguard stands watch.
-Our pools operate under strict rules so as to protect all of our residents, especially children.
-We hope that you will review our safety rules with the entire family.
-With that in mind, we thought this would be a perfect time to pass on a few additional safety tips:
+It’s July, and the pool has been open at your apartment for several weeks.
+The pool is a wonderful place for the entire family to meet new friends, have fun, swim for exercise, or generally feel refreshed by the cool water.
+During pool hours, a certified Red Cross lifeguard stands watch.
+The pool operates under strict rules so as to protect all residents, especially children.
+With that in mind, this is a perfect time to pass on a few additional safety tips:

-In the majority of fatal cases of pool related incidents, most victims are under the age of five.
-Many options exist to enroll children in free or reduced price swimming lessons, such as local YMCAs (nearest site to our properties is located at 11088 Knights Road) as well as the Parks and Recreation Department.
+In the majority of fatal cases of pool-related incidents, most victims are under the age of five.
+Many options exist to enroll children in free or reduced-price swimming lessons, such as at a local YMCA or your nearest Parks and Recreation Department.
 Be sure to take advantage of these resources all summer long!

 2) Learn CPR!

-As they always say, it’s vital to be safe than sorry.
-More often than not, bystanders are the first responders during an emergency and those first few moments are critical for victims.
+As they always say, it’s better to be safe than sorry.
+More often than not, bystanders are first responders during an emergency and those first few moments are critical for victims.
 CPR certifications are available through classes at local hospitals, the American Red Cross, and community centers.

 3) Be Attentive